viniciusgerevini/godot-clyde-dialogue/README.md

 Check [USAGE.md](./USAGE.md) for how to use the interpreter.

-You can find a simple usage example on [/example/example.gd](./example/example.gd)
+You can find usage examples on [/addons/clyde/examples](./addons/clyde/examples)

 For more about how to write dialogues using Clyde, check [clyde/LANGUAGE.md](https://github.com/viniciusgerevini/clyde/blob/master/LANGUAGE.md)